Grilled Vegetables

 • Red Bell Pepper: I prefer to grill red bell peppers over green because they’re sweeter, and the grill really brings out the flavor.

-• Yellow Squash: Sliced diagonally, squash add a buttery texture and hold up well under the grill’s heat, making them a favorite in my summer dishes.
+• Yellow Squash: Sliced diagonally, squash holds up well under the grill’s heat, making it a favorite in my summer dishes.

 • Zucchini: Also sliced diagonally, zucchini is like a sponge for the marinade, soaking up all the flavor, which is why I never skip it.